Economic resilience

 How to do it:

 This is a deeply personal action item.
 Some of us are living hand-to-mouth and have no fiscal flexibility.
 You’re already doing what you can, and I’m truly sorry it’s getting even harder.
-If you’re new to this condition, learn about and utilize the mutual aid programs in your area.
+If you’re new to this condition, search for and use mutual aid programs in your area.
 Don’t wait until you’ve drained any resources you have.
-Get help as soon as you qualify.
+Get help as soon as you qualify, to stretch your own resilience.
+This isn’t selfish because “other people need it more” this is putting on your oxygen mask so you can keep fighting.
 If it turns out to be temporary, you can pay it forward.

-For the rest of us, from the folks who can sometimes justify a lunch splurge, to those worried about a stock market crash, it’s time to get serious about economic resilience.
+For the rest of us, from the folks who can sometimes justify a lunch splurge, to those worried about stock prices, it’s time to get serious about economic resilience.
 That’s going to look different for each and every one of us, but here are a few starting places:

 - Look for things you could do more cheaply, without sacrificing value.
 Could you buy basics in bulk at Costco?
 Would the gas discount cover the annual membership?